-In April, United Way Worldwide President and CEO, Brian Gallagher, traveled to El Paso, Texas and Juarez, Mexico to see how migrants and residents along the U.S.-Mexico border are coping with the situation there.
-Gallagher met with people from around the world looking for greater opportunity, security and a better future for themselves and their families.
-Visit UnitedforHumanity.org to learn more about how United Ways around the world are supporting displaced people, refugees and others who are seeking safety.
+Last year, United Way Worldwide President and CEO, Brian Gallagher, traveled to El Paso, Texas and Juarez, Mexico to see how migrants and residents along the U.S.-Mexico border are coping.
+He met people who'd come from all over the world in search of greater opportunity, security and a better future.
+Visit UnitedforHumanity.org to learn more about how United Way is supporting refugees.

 Vancouver, British Columbia